 Taylor Fregoe is a born and bred Nashvillian.
 She began following PRB when we opened our doors back in 2011, but never did she consider it an option for employment until the beginning of 2015.
 Following time spent at Nashville State Culinary School, she sought work in her field, but initially had poor luck: she found a job as a cafeteria lady at Stratford High School.
 After spotting our Facebook post boasting a need for employees, Taylor reached out and that was that.
 So while she now spends her days surrounded by meat, she livens things up in her free time by wishing she were a Nashville Rollergirl, hitting the lake to do some wakeboarding, teaching magic tricks to her dog Houdini, and riding motorcycles with her parents.

 Katharine Azzolini "Kat"

 Kat joined the Porter Road Butcher team in early 2016.
-Thanks to her eclectic backgrounds in marketing, and also as a Cheesemonger, Kat wears many hats around the shop.
-If it doesn’t directly involve cutting meat, chances are that she has something to do with it, whether it be finding new products for our market or keeping Chris and James in line at events.
-If you follow our Instagram (@prbutcher) or get our newsletter, you already know Kat better than you might realize.
+Thanks to her eclectic backgrounds in marketing, and also as a Cheesemonger, Kat wears many hats at Porter Road.
+If it doesn’t directly involve cutting meat, chances are that she has something to do with it, whether it be managing events or getting the word out about exciting new products.